 The Department of Laboratory Animal Resources (LAR) maintains a specific pathogen free (SPF) animal area for SPF mice.
 The LAR staff will implement and monitor compliance with SPF standards of care and use of all SPF-designated mice.
 Violations will be recorded and reported to the IACUC through the IACUC Coordinator, IACUC Chair, or LAR personnel.
 Procedures for reporting violations to the IACUC are posted on the IACUC web site.

-- The LAR Facility Manager and IACUC have established that ALL mice housed or entering the Skaggs Building animal facility will be maintained under SPF conditions.
+- The Department of Laboratory Animal Resources and the IACUC have established that ALL mice housed or entering the Skaggs Building animal facilities will be maintained under SPF conditions.
 The rationale for this decision is based on:

 - The need to maintain numerous mice under SPF conditions.